CoolCat467/StatusBot/README.md

   If you are StatusBot's owner, you are the guild owner, or you are in the `set-option-users` list, the following settings can be modified:

-   `address` - Address of the java editon minecraft server StatusBot should monitor
+   `address` - Address of the java edition minecraft server StatusBot should monitor

    `channel` - Name of the discord channel StatusBot should post player leave-join messages in.